ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

 - I don't know why but the folks at Adobe decided to change the script URL, and then also change the global variable name used to store the Adobe api methods, this has ulimately caused this npm package as actually a broken useless wrapper... so why didn't anyone add to the [discussion board](https://github.com/ZIPING-LIU-CORPORATION/react-adobe-embed/discussions/1) to let me know?
 Seriously?
 Just literally next time say, hey idiot your code is broken.
 I won't be offended.
 It's just code dude.
 </blockquote>

-## Troubleshooting common errors

-- `Cannot read properties of undefined (reading 'View')`
-  - Remedy: disable ReactStrictMode when rendering the React Application, e.g., remove <React.StrictMode>
-- `LicenseVerificationService.js:32 POST https://viewlicense.adobe.io/viewsdklicense/jwt 401 (Unauthorized)` (The pdf renders then immediately disappears for no apparent reason)
-  - Remedy: the provided clientId is invalid.
-This is mainly due to the clientId provided not setup to allow for adobe embed api calls at the current hostname.
-You are free to use the clientId, `` shown in the example above, but take note that you will need to run your app on localhost port 80.
-To create your own clientId, visit the official page [here](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html) for react adobe embed.

 ## Testing